vltn-old/WallpaperModifier/README.md

 <b> Then: </b>

-You need to excute the setup.py script to install all python librairie that are required.
+You need to excute the setup.cmd script to install all python librairie that are required.

 <b> Finally </b>

-Run the main.py file to start the programm.
+Run the python file to start the programm.

 When you open it for the first time it will ask you to choose your wallpaper directory.